-Breast cancer is defined as a cancerous tumour or growth that first develops on breast tissue.
+Breast cancer is a cancerous tumour or growth that first develops on breast tissue.
 Breasts are primarily comprised of a fatty tissue which produces milk after pregnancy.
-This tissue extends up to the collarbone and from the armpit to the breastbone, therefore, different kinds of cancers materialize on different breast tissues.
-Breast cancer is a malignant tumour, which means, it can spread, or metastasize to other parts of the body.
+This tissue extends up to the collarbone and from the armpit to the breastbone; different kinds of cancers occur on different breast tissues.
+Breast cancer is a malignant tumour: this means that it can metastasize (spread) to other parts of the body.

 Most often, breast cancer starts in cells that line the ducts, which are the tubes that carry milk from the glands to the nipple.
 This type of breast cancer is called ductal carcinoma.
-Cancer can also start in the cells of the lobules (the groups of glands that make milk) and is called lobular carcinoma.
-Both of these types of cancers can be in situ, which means the cancer is still in its original location and has not grown to surrounding tissues.
-The cancer can also be invasive, which means they have grown to surrounding tissues.
-To learn about less common types of breast cancer and to have an overview of all types of breast cancer, visit Breast Cancer Diagnosis in the Breast Cancer Treatment and Diagnosis section.
+Cancer can also start in the cells of the lobules (the groups of glands that make milk); this is called lobular carcinoma.
+Both of these types of cancers can be in situ, which means the cancer is still in its original location and has not grown into surrounding tissues.
+The cancer can also be invasive, which means the opposite: it has grown into surrounding tissues.

 What is metastatic breast cancer?